aiarena/aiarena-web/README.md

 # aiarena-web
-This is an amazing website which gives you the sense of thrill unables you to compete with other bots across the world
+This is an amazing website which gives you a sense of thrill and enables you to compete with other bots across the world

 [See the live website here](https://aiarena.net/)